|Page tools: Print Page Print All|

 If you require detailed information essential for analysis of individual or household characteristics, such as household type, age, sex, income, occupation and educational qualifications, they should also use Labour Force Survey data.

-The ABS has released three publications regarding the Labour Accounts:
+The ABS has released four publications regarding the Labour Accounts:

 These documents will be presented in a new window.